 At the end of a level is a dancing mini game.
 Four middle-aged guys in animal outfits (no idea) turn up and force you to dance.
 These consist of two different types; tapping the buttons shown rapidly in order or press the correct sequence as the icons scroll by.
 They aren't particularly hard and don't require much rhythm to get a good score.
 Regardless of the outcome, you'll still progress to the next stage.

 Once you've completed the main game, a second mode will unlock.
-This see you playing some of the same levels as a girl but the difficulty has been ramped up and all checkpoints have been removed.
-Once you've completed this Crazy Mode and Omake Mode are unlocked.
-Crazy mode is essentially an easy version of the game.
+This sees you playing some of the same levels as a girl but the difficulty has been ramped up cosiderably with more hazards and mid-level checkpoints removed.
+Once you've completed this, the Crazy and Omake Modes are unlocked.
+Crazy Mode is essentially an easy version of the game.
 The health bar has been removed along with the burger collectables and a rolling attack has been added.
-This is a fun mode that is enjoyable it all you want is a casual playthrough.
-You'll just have to complete the first two modes first.
+This is a fun mode that is enjoyable if all you want is a casual playthrough.
+You'll just have to complete the much tougher first two modes first.

 Omake Mode is a fleshed out version of the dancing games.
-While the game-play remains the same, you can select your stage and your character.
-While a fun diversion, it's not nearly as good as the main game or the games it takes its inspiration from.
+While the gameplay remains the same, you can select your stage and your character.
+While a fun diversion, it's not nearly as good as the main game or the rhythm games it takes its inspiration from.

-Graphically it uses a similar visual style to PaRappa the Rapper; 2D images are placed within a 3D world.
+Graphically it uses a similar visual style to PaRappa the Rapper; 2D images placed within a 3D world.
 It gives the game a cartoonish feel that's perfect for it's anarchic tone.
-The music is also top-notch.
+The music is also top-notch, having heavy rotation on my playlist.
 There are tracks that take inspiration from a variety of styles including ska, punk, samba and rock.
 It's a great soundtrack and one that I've also provided in the download link.

 I've spent a lot of hours playing this game and definitely think it should've been brought over to the West.
 Give it a go, just watch out for all of the bums.